fermyon/developer/content/spin/install.md

 $ spin plugins update
 ```

-Then install templates by name.
+Then install plugins by name.

 Python: